-Beautiful Vase ‘Pollock Large Flattened Vase’ by Peter Layton
+Beautiful Vase ‘Lagoon V-Form Vase’ by Peter Layton

-Peter skillfully captures the essence of Pollock’s painterly qualities in glass form.
-A fabulous abstract expressionist piece, the flattened shape of the vase acts as a canvas for the bold colours.
+A fabulous abstract expressionist piece, the unique shape of the vase acts as a canvas for the bold colours.

-The vase is completely unique, hand-blown and personally signed by Peter Layton.
+The vase is completely unique, hand-blown and personally signed by the artist.

 Beautiful Vase Artist